 We own 36 television stations serving 30 television markets.
 Seventeen of the stations are affiliated with CBS Inc. ("CBS"), ten are affiliated with the National Broadcasting Company, Inc. ("NBC"), eight are affiliated with the American Broadcasting Company ("ABC"), and one is affiliated with FOX Entertainment Group, Inc. ("FOX").
 Our 17 CBS-affiliated stations make us the largest independent owner of CBS affiliates in the United States.
 Based on the results of the average of the Nielsen February, May, July, and November 2010 ratings reports, our combined station group has 24 markets with stations ranked #1 in local news audience and 24 markets with stations ranked #1 in overall audience within their respective markets.
 Of the 30 markets that we serve, we operate the #1 or #2 ranked station in 29 of those markets.
-In addition to our primary channels that we broadcast from our television stations, we currently broadcast 40 digital second channels including one affiliated with ABC, four affiliated with FOX, eight affiliated with The CW Network, LLC ("CW"), 18 affiliated with Twentieth Television, Inc. ("MyNetworkTV" or "MyNet."), two affiliated with Universal Sports Network, one affiliated with The Country Network and six local news/weather channels in certain of our existing markets.
+In addition to our primary channels that we broadcast from our television stations, we currently broadcast 40 digital second channels including one affiliated with ABC, four affiliated with FOX, eight affiliated with The CW Network, LLC ("CW"), 18 affiliated with The Country Network and six local news/weather channels in certain of our existing markets.
 We created our digital second channels to better utilize our excess broadcast spectrum.
 The digital second channels are similar to our primary broadcast channels; however, our digital second channels are affiliated with networks different from those affiliated with our primary broadcast channels.
 Our combined TV station group reaches approximately 6.3% of total United States households.